o-oliush/e-e-test-generator/README.md

 - AI interactions require valid OpenAI credentials.
 When the API key is missing, the server responds with an explanatory message and still stores the generated files.
 - Uploaded files are encoded to base64 and appended to the user prompt when calling the AI, ensuring the model can reference them without additional hosting infrastructure.
 Oversized attachments are skipped to avoid excessive token consumption.
-- Uploaded videos are staged with the Uploads API (falling back to the Files API when necessary) before being attached as `input_video` content parts, keeping large media assets compatible with GPT-5 without tripping image-only validation rules or token limits.
+- Uploaded videos are sampled into a bounded set of frames that are uploaded to OpenAI as vision images and referenced as `input_image` content parts, keeping GPT-5 requests within supported media formats while still conveying motion cues.

+### Video frame extraction controls

+- `VIDEO_FRAME_INTERVAL_MS` — target spacing between sampled frames (default: `100`).
+- `MAX_VIDEO_FRAMES` — maximum number of frames to extract per uploaded video (default: `20`).
+- `VIDEO_FRAME_WIDTH` — optional width to scale frames to before upload (default: `640`, set to `0` to keep the original resolution).